Skip to content

 Pádraig Harrington

 Pádraig Harrington is a professional golfer from Dublin, County Dublin.
-He grew up in Rathfarnham, which is on the southside of Dublin’s and the shared birthplace of two other professional golfers, Paul McGinley and Peter Lawrie.
+He grew up in Rathfarnham, on the south side of Dublin, the birthplace of two other professional golfers, Paul McGinley and Peter Lawrie.

 Harrington attended the same local secondary school as McGinley (though not in the same year), giving their school, Coláiste Éanna, the right to claim two Ryder Cup golfers as their own.
-Having spent over 300 weeks in the top 10 of the world rankings he is widely regarded as one of the best golfers to play the game.
+Having spent over 300 weeks in the top 10 of the world rankings, he is widely regarded as one of the best golfers ever.

-Pádraig has also had the honour of being selected as captain of the European team for the 2020 Ryder Cup.
+Pádraig was also selected as captain of the European team for the 2020 Ryder Cup.

 Finn Bálor (Fergal Devitt)